IP-CAM/Nochex-Payment-Module-for-Opencart-v.4.x/README.md

 - Couple of updates to a couple of module files to work with OpenCart 4.1.0
 - APC Script update.
+  - Extra validation to ensure paid amounts are the same as ordered amounts.

 = 1.2 =